kpatankar/ahcg2017_starterpipeline/README.md

 ## **Data Acqusition Team**
+As part of the data acquisition team different dataset were obtained from various sources.
+The datasets were downloaded using SRAToolkit.
+SRAToolkit was used to download data simply by using Toolkit command and accession number for the download.
+This data was downloaded using the *fastq-dump* utility from the SRA Toolkit.
+The aforementioned utility downloads the paired end reads and splits them into two files storing them into *fastq* format.

 **Dataset1**
-As part of data acquisition team the first dataset i.e the test dataset belonged to the paper "Development and validation of a clinical cancer genomic profiling test based on massively parallel DNA sequencing".
+The first dataset belonged to the paper "Development and validation of a clinical cancer genomic profiling test based on massively parallel DNA sequencing".
 The run numeber is SRR948994.
-SRAToolkit was used to download data simply by using Toolkit command and accession number for the download.
-The following command downloads the paired end reads and splits them into two files storing them into *fastq* format.
-This data was downloaded using the *fastq-dump* utility from the SRA Toolkit.

 The command used is:
 ```{sh}
 fastq-dump --split-files SRR948994